torresflo/Picture-Machine/README.md

 ### Prerequisites and dependencies

 This repository is tested on Python 3.7+ and PyTorch LTS 1.8.2.
-It works only Nvidia graphics cards and CUDA should be installed.
+It works only on Nvidia graphics cards and CUDA should be installed.

 You should install Picture Machine in a [virtual environment](https://docs.python.org/3/library/venv.html).
 If you're unfamiliar with Python virtual environments, check out the [user guide](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
 First, create a virtual environment with the version of Python you're going to use and activate it.